metalabharvard/mlml.io/content/projects/light-prop.md

 ---
 title: Light Prop
 subtitle: ""
-intro: "metaLAB is developing a model for the multimedia “thick description” of a cultural object\t: <em>Light Prop for an Electric Stage</em>, the work of László Moholy-Nagy (1895-1946) and an early example of light and kinetic art."
+intro: 'metaLAB is developing a model for the multimedia “thick description” of a cultural object: Light Prop for an Electric Stage, the work of László Moholy-Nagy (1895–1946) and an early example of light and kinetic art.'
 start: "2016-01-01"
 end: "2016-01-01"
 datestring: January 2016